MikeMurray13/milestone-project-1/README.md

 ## GOAL - CLIENT/CUSTOMER

 I wanted to make an image heavy tourism website to highlight the beauty of Wales and encourage people to visit.

+The site should be bright and fresh and potentially host a lot of information.

 ## DESIGN